BitModern/test-quality-doc/docs/github_setup.md

 #### Associate the Run to a PR

 Once the PR testing setting is enabled, you can link specific tests runs to the PR.
+When a PR is associated with a run, a check is created in the GitHub PR with that run.
+This ensures that test results are visible directly within the PR in GitHub.

 ![img_106.png](img/img_106.png)